paritytech/polkadot-sdk/src/api/chainHead_v1_body.md

 }
 ```

-Where `value` is an array of strings containing the hex-encoded SCALE-encoded extrinsics found in this block.
+Where `value` is an array of strings containing the hexadecimal-encoded SCALE-encoded extrinsics found in this block.

 Alternatively, `result` can also be: